Ternary Operator if-else Statement

 The condition is a boolean expression that is evaluated.

-If the condition is true, the value of expression1 is returned.
+If the condition holds true, the system outputs expression1.

-If the condition is false, the value of expression2 is returned.
+When the condition is false, expression2 is returned.

 The ternary operator can be handy in situations where the condition and expressions are straightforward and do not involve complex logic or multiple branches.
 However, for more complex scenarios, using if-else statements might be more readable and maintainable.